comp500/scoop-comp500/README.md

 - Syncplay could use an install/uninstall script for lua plugin
 - Move installers/uninstallers into single files, to increase download speed
 - Add licenses
-- Fix all homepage urls, use seperate ones for checkver
 - CrystalDiskMark/CrystalDiskInfo autoupdate